 Examples of where VLA may consider it appropriate for a child litigant to participate in the negotiations are where:

-- the child is the parent in a dispute
+- the child litigant is either the parent in a dispute, or is over 18

 - the parent is genuinely unwilling or unable to do so.

-Most child support matters are handled by either VLA’s in-house or a community legal centre (CLC).
-We will not make a grant of legal assistance to a panel lawyer under this guideline unless the person seeking assistance has first contacted our Child Support Legal Service or a CLC, and has been unable to obtain appropriate assistance.
+Most child support matters are handled by either VLA’s in-house Child Support Legal Service or a community legal centre (CLC).
+VLA will not make a grant of legal assistance to a panel lawyer under this guideline unless the person seeking assistance has first contacted our Child Support Legal Service or a CLC, and has been unable to obtain appropriate assistance.

 Requests for assistance from the Child Support Legal Service or to a CLC are made directly to those services and not by application for a grant under the guidelines.
 Further information regarding the Child Support Legal Service can be found on our .